Thoroughbred Horserace Betting: A 25 Year Odyssey

 I Tested 100+ Racing Systems on Computers

-During my many years of research I used the largest, most powerful Mainframe computers and later PCs, to see if any horse selection system could make money consistently.
+During my many years of research I used the largest, most powerful IBM Mainframe computers and later PCs, to see if any horse selection system could make money consistently.
 I did this research for over 25 years.

 That included working with a partner the last 5 years of that where we tested commercially available computer programs for selecting horses.
 In spite of their sometimes high cost, especially the computer programs, none of the many programs we tested made a profit on their own.

 None made enough of a profit over a lot of races on different tracks to say you could make money with them.
 There were a very few, however, that could make money if a GOOD Handicapper used them and selectively made bets from the program’s picks.

 Even the artificial intelligence programs we tested didn’t show a profit (but it was not the latest deep learning Artificial Intelligence).
 Those deep learning AI programs came many years after I stopped my research.
 I was hoping the AI thoroughbred selection systems we tested would be profitable, but was very disappointed.
 All those systems tested advertised good to exceptional profits.
 Don’t believe such advertisements!

 A lot of my later research on thoroughbred horserace betting comprised creating databases of past races.
 I then used that database to see if any method showed promise.
 None held up over a lot of races.